cmdecker95/cmdecker95/README.md

 ## Current Work

-- **Booz Allen Hamilton.** I'm the Technical Product Owner on a team of data engineers, BI analysyts, and front-end developers.
+- **Booz Allen Hamilton.** I'm the Technical Product Owner on a team of data engineers, BI analysts, and front-end developers.
 We manage and deliver multiple software and data products to clients for a variety of use cases.
-- **Web dev for fun.** On the side, I make static marketing sites and full-featured web apps for my friends and family.
-I'm most proud of an eCommerce site for the Texas A&M VERO Program.
+- **Web dev for fun.** In between my work and my family, I make static marketing sites and full-featured web apps for fun.
+I'm most proud of an eCommerce site I built in a month for the Texas A&M VERO Program.
-- **Always be learning.** In my free time, I'm always studying something new.
+- **Always be learning.** In my free time, I strive to always be learning something new.
 I just passed the **GitHub Foundations Certification Exam**, and now I'm learning **Apache Kafka** for my next position.

 ## Digital Badges